nrkno/dotnetskolen/README_EN.md

 Reference `..\..\src\api\NRK.Dotnetskolen.Api.fsproj` added to the project.
 ```

-You can see the effect of the command above by opening `test/unit/NRK.Dotnetskolen.UnitTests.fsproj`:
+You can see the output of the command above by opening `test/unit/NRK.Dotnetskolen.UnitTests.fsproj`:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">